Cops Shot the Kid

-"Cops Shot the Kid" is a song by American rapper Nas, featuring fellow rap artist Kanye West, from his eleventh studio album, Nasir (2018).
+"Cops Shot the Kid" is a song by American rapper Nas featuring fellow rapper Kanye West from the former's eleventh studio album, Nasir (2018).
+The track was written by Nas, West, Andrew Dawson, and Che Smith, with West handling production and Dawson providing additional production.
+The song samples "Children's Story" by Slick Rick throughout, and includes dialogue spoken by Richard Pryor from the film Wattstax (1974); both are also credited as writers.

 Background

 Nas took to Instagram shortly after the song had generated attention as a standout from the album and paid homage to Slick Rick, since he's sampled and behind the inspiration for it.

 In October 2020, a snippet of the original version of the song featuring an unreleased guest verse from André 3000 surfaced online.